Liquor & Gaming NSW Approved

 IMPORTANT: If you are a business looking to book on behalf of your staff, please email [email protected] for assistance to ensure the enrolment is completed correctly.

-Upcoming online virtual class dates are listed below.
+Upcoming class dates are listed below.
 Please ensure you are available on one of these dates prior to purchasing your course and proceeding with your enrolment.

-Once you know which session you would like to join, click the Enrol Now button below and be sure to follow each step to complete your enrolment and selection of your session date.
-Spots are limited.
+Once you know which session you would like to join, click the Enrol Now button below and follow the steps to complete your enrolment and selection of your session date.
+Spots are limited in each session, so we suggest enrolling as soon as possible.
+Please note there are no refunds if you do not attend your session.

 Friendly reminder, if you are a business looking to book on behalf of your staff, please do not enrol here – please email [email protected] to ensure we can enrol your staff correctly.